StanchosCodes/SoftUni-JavaScript-Basics/README.md

 # SoftUni-JavaScript-Basics
 Here are the solutions from my JavaScript Basics course in SoftUni.
-# Ease of access to the solutions
+# Easy access to the solutions
 Here you can find solutions sorted by the used technique

 1. [**Simple Calclations**](https://github.com/StanchosCodes/SoftUni-JavaScript-Basics/tree/main/Simple%20Calculations)